Biden vows retribution for deadly Kabul attack

 Meanwhile, Pakistan Friday said that the Chaman and Torkham borders are open and Pakistan is issuing 21-day transit visas to people coming from Afghanistan.

-“We are willing to issue visas to the diplomats of all countries including the United States and the United Kingdom,” Shaikh Rashid added.
+“We are willing to issue visas to the diplomats of all countries including the United States and the United Kingdom,” Sheikh Rashid added.

-The minister said that 1,500 people were evacuated from Kabul and 1,480 people reached here via Torkham.

-“The entire world is lauding Pakistan’s historic role in this crisis," Shaikh Rashid said.

 Around 3,000 to 4,000 Afghan citizens, who supported the US and allied forces during their war with the Taliban, will be given Pakistan’s visa and brought to Karachi before their departure to the US after a month.